stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-22-splitting-teamcity-kotlin-into-multiple-files.md

 I could have named this `HelloWorldProject.kt`, but `Project.kt` is short, simple, and unambiguous in the root of the `Self` directory.

+When bringing the project definition over from the settings file, it needs to be converted into a class, so we replace `project { ...}` with a class declaration that inherits from the JetBrains `Project` class, as you see in the snippet below.
+We are creating this in the `_self` directory, so we also need to declare that our class is in the `_self` package, and we need to import appropriate packages from JetBrains.
+Note that the first import statement came directly from the settings file, but the second one was not there.
+We need to add this second import in order for the file to know what the `Project` class is.

 ```kotlin
 package _self